marko-durasic/AWS-S3-Bucket-Auditor-with-AI-Integration/README.md

 ## Security Considerations

-- 🛡️ Data Privacy: The tool sanitizes any sensitive data before processing.
 - 🔑 API Keys: Ensure your AWS credentials are securely stored and not hardcoded.
 - 📜 Compliance: Designed to help with compliance standards like GDPR and HIPAA by identifying buckets that may contain sensitive data.